hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 ### P1 — Close remaining selected detection-tail contracts

-The graph is memory-feasible and detection-tail aligned slices, residual Add, four-way multi-group gathers, class Sigmoid output Quantize, and the final piecewise box-scale Mul are lowered without scalar packing or an extra tensor pass.
-Command generation now stops at source op 242, the first final box StridedSlice (`[1,1,4,2100] -> [1,1,2,2100]`).
-Characterize this compact coordinate split and continue one unsupported source ID at a time through the remaining Sub, reshape, slice, and final output handling.
+The graph is memory-feasible and detection-tail aligned/compact slices, residual Add, four-way multi-group gathers, class Sigmoid output Quantize, and the final piecewise box-scale Mul are lowered without scalar packing or an extra tensor pass.
+The source-op 242/244 coordinate splits preserve the full innermost 2,100 locations and alias the low/high two-plane intervals at offsets 0 and 4,200.
+Command generation now stops at a compact Concat contract.
+Identify its exact source ID, layout and consumers, then continue one unsupported source ID at a time through the remaining Sub, reshape and final output handling.

 ### P3 — Performance and DMA overlap